 All comments below are by Dr. Bernstein.

-Our patient had an early Norwood Class 4A pattern of hair loss.
+Our patient (Patient API) had an early Norwood Class 4A pattern of hair loss.
 He received 2,002 follicular unit grafts to his hairline and frontal forelock region.
 The total distribution of grafts was as follows: 253 1-hair FU’s; 1,113 2-hair FU’s; 622 3-hair FU’s; and 14 4-hair FU’s.
 The incisions ranged in size from 0.7mm for the single-hair units to 1.1mm for the largest follicular units.
 All the sites were made using lateral (horizontal) slits.